Find Affordable College Courses

 120 Yearly Graduations

 The most popular school in the United States for networking students seekinga graduate certificate is DeVry University - Illinois.
 Roughly 20,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,392 per year, while in-state graduate students, on average, pay $17,072 per year.
-The networking program at DeVry University - Illinois awarded 120 graduate certificates during the 2020-2021 school year.
-Around 55% of these students were from an underrepresented racial-ethnic group, and 34% were women.
+During the most recent year for which we have data, 120 people received their graduate certificate in networking from DeVry University - Illinois.
+Around 51% of these students were from an underrepresented racial-ethnic group, and 45% were women.

 #2